meanoldtreelv/writing-room/battlemaster/plot/scraps/scraps.md

 ## Equipment Gatcha
 This is one of the main revolving points in the story.
 PT gains a limited amount of {currency} that can be used in exchange for different possessed items.

+## Leveling isnt a thing

+its not that the characters dont level up, its that the leveling is built on a pure log scale.

+sq

 # Currency